imarc/handbook/backend.markdown

 ## Naming Conventions

-File naming conventions are described in [Storing and Naming Files](#StoringandNamingFiles), this section describes in-code PHP and Database naming conventions.
+File naming conventions are described in [Storing and Naming Files](backend#StoringandNamingFiles), this section describes in-code PHP and Database naming conventions.